xyder/nxcmdr/README.md

 > other than the application files itself.
 Use this application with that in mind and on a device that has additional
 > security.

-> The project is currently a mix of Python and Rust due to my limited experience with Rust process management.
+> The project is currently a mix of Python and Rust since we haven't found or implemented a good way to run a sub-process
+> and have the stdin/stdout/stderr promoted to the parent process properly.
+Once that is found or implemented, the
-> I will convert this to full Rust when I've attained a greater proficiency in Rust.
-Stay tuned!
+> project will be converted to full Rust.